Springfield Model 1863

 By the end of the Civil War, muzzle-loading rifles and muskets were considered obsolete.
-In the years following the Civil War, many Model 1863 muskets were converted into breech-loading "Trapdoor Springfields".
+In the years following the Civil War, many Model 1863 rifled muskets were converted into breech-loading rifles.
 The breech-loading weapons increased the rate of fire from three to four rounds per minute to eight to ten rounds per minute.
-The Model 1863 could be converted to breech-loading for about five dollars, at a time when a new rifle would cost about twenty dollars.
-The conversion of Model 1863 rifles therefore represented a significant cost savings to the U.S. military.
-The US Military adopted various models like the Springfield Model 1866.
+The Model 1863 could be converted to breech-loading for about $5, at a time when a new rifle would cost about $15.

+The conversion of Model 1863 rifled muskets therefore represented a significant cost savings to the U.S. military.
+The military adopted various models like the Springfield Model 1865, Springfield Model 1866, Springfield Model 1868, and Springfield model 1870.